 Learn more about SQL server performance monitor with Applications Manager.

 The performance of your database is vital to the delivery of seamless services.
 If an SQL query is slowing down your web application, you're already losing potential users, and therefore revenue.
-With its powerful fault management system, Applications Manager's SQL Server Monitor enables database administrators to drill down to the source of various server problems and troubleshoot them quickly.
+With its powerful fault management system, Applications Manager's SQL database monitoring tool enables database administrators to drill down to the source of various server problems and troubleshoot them quickly.

 Applications Manager offers out-of-the-box discovery, availability, health and performance tracking, and reporting of multi-vendor applications.
 With an intuitive SQL performance monitor like this, optimizing your servers, databases, and applications is easy.